For 2025 photos, please click here:

 Floral Decoration 51 - 54

-53 ‘Foliage Fantasia’ An exhibit using foliage only (this can include buds not showing petal colour & flowerless bracts).
+53. "Not a flower in sight": An exhibit using foliage material only. (this can include buds not showing petal colour and flowerless bracts) No plastic floral foam to be used.

-NB: 51, 52 & 53: maximum width 50cm (20”)
+NB: 51, 52 & 53: maximum width & depth 50cm (20”) Height not specified

 Classes 52 & 53: Ideas for alternatives to plastic floral foam eg.’Oasis’ include: agrawool (alternative to foam), chicken wire mesh, tape across top of pot, pin ‘frogs’, stones, ‘flora guppy’etc